EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

 This plugin was enhanced for Plugman / PhoneGap Build by [Eddy Verbruggen](http://www.x-services.nl).
 The Android code was entirely created by me.
-I only has to slightly adjust this excellent [Toast for iOS project by Charles Scalesse] (https://github.com/scalessec/Toast).
+For iOS most credits go to this excellent [Toast for iOS project by Charles Scalesse] (https://github.com/scalessec/Toast).

 ## 6. License